I may get paid commission for purchases made after clicking a link in this post.

 Here’s a few to get you started…

-- Money: how much money will your blog have made by December 2019?
+- Money: How much money will your blog have made by December 2023?
 What ways will your blog earn money?
 How will having that money change your life?

-- Content: what sort of content will you produce in 2019?
+- Content: What sort of content will you produce in 2023?
 Will your blog take a new direction?
-What content will be updated?
-Will you start creating video content/a podcast/Facebook lives in 2019?
+Which blog posts will you update?
+Will you delete any old content?
+Will you improve your site structure?
+Will you start creating video content or a podcast in 2023?

-- Email: will 2019 be the year when you finally get to grips with email?
+- Email: Will 2023 be the year when you finally get to grips with email?
 Will you create an opt-in?
+A welcome sequence?
 A new style of newsletter?
-Send newsletters more frequently?
-How many email subscribers will you have by the end of 2019?
+Will you send newsletters more frequently?
+How many email subscribers will you have by the end of 2023?

-- Design: what will your blog look like by the end of 2019?
-Do you see 2019 being a year when you redesign your blog?
+- Design: What will your blog look like by the end of 2023?
+Do you see 2023 as being a year when you redesign your blog?
 Get a new blog theme?
 Get a new logo?
-Get proper business cards?
+Add new functionality?
+Improve your home page?
+Update your About Me page?
+Finally get proper professional headshots?

-- Products: will you create a new product in 2019?
+- Products: Will you create a new product in 2023?
 If so what?
-Will 2019 finally be the year you land a book deal?
+Maybe an ebook?
+Or an online course?
+Or will 2023 be the year you land a book deal?

-- Sponsored Posts: what sponsored posts would you like to do in 2019?
-What opportunities would you like to get?
+- Sponsored Posts: What sponsored posts would you like to do in 2023?
+Which brands will you pitch to?
 What sort of fee would you like to be able to charge?
+Will you give your media kit a major update this year?

-- Life: what will your personal life look like by the end of 2019?
-Will you have earned enough to quit your day job by the end of 2019?
+- Life: What will your personal life look like by the end of 2023?
+Will you have earned enough to quit your day job by the end of 2023?
 Will your OH be able to quit their job?
-Will 2019 finally be the year when you lose weight / get organised / learn Mandarin?
+Will 2023 finally be the year when you lose weight / get your digital life organized / learn Spanish?

-- Productivity: How organised will you be by the end of 2019?
+- Productivity: How organized will you be by the end of 2023?
 Will you have a dedicated work space?
 What systems would you like to have put in place?
 Will you start a content calendar?
 Will you automate your social media?
 Will you be able to employ a VA?

-- Stats: How many visitors will your blog be getting by the end of 2019?
-How many followers will you have on social media?
+- Stats: How many visitors will your blog be getting by the end of 2023?
+How will you achieve that?

 Use the questions above to help you